 Now you’re done caring for your lawn until spring!

 “Soil activator contains humate, a natural product that’s older than dinosaurs.
-This is one of the best things you can put on your lawn.”
+This is one of the best things you can put on your grass lawn.”

 Required Tools for this Project